turboencabulator/Labrador/README.md

 sudo make install
 sudo ldconfig
 ```
 Then, to launch, just type `labrador` into the terminal.
+Additional packages may be required, please see the full [build instructions](https://github.com/espotek-org/Labrador/wiki/Building-from-source) on the wiki.

 On macOS, additional steps may be required.
 See issue https://github.com/espotek-org/Labrador/issues/238